meanbee/magecert/basics.md

 </config>
 ```

 These objects are then instantiated in the code using the factory methods (`Mage::getModel()` or `Mage::helper()`) and are referred to using their grouped class name - `{module identifier}/{object identifier}`.
-Internally, Magento uses the module identifier (the part before the slash) to find the class name prefix to prepent to the object name (the part after the slash) to find the class that needs to be instantiated.
+Internally, Magento uses the module identifier (the part before the slash) to find the class name prefix to prepend to the object name (the part after the slash) to find the class that needs to be instantiated.
 This allows modules to redefine existing objects and functionality by changing the configuration.

 ### Class Overrides

-Object classes can be overriden iun configuration using the following syntax:
+Object classes can be overridden in configuration using the following syntax:

 ```xml
 <config>